Overwatch 2 Ashe: Changes, Abilities, Playstyle

 Changes Made To Ashe For Overwatch 2

 Ashe has had some minor changes made to her.
 Literally, just one thing has changed.
 B.O.B’s health is now 1000 instead of 1200.
 It is a nerf, but most players saw it coming from a mile away.
 What are your thoughts on it?
 Do you think it was unnecessary?
-Let us know.
+Let me know.

 Every Overwatch hero got changed.
 Thankfully, almost all of these changes were warranted, and they made the game more fun.
 Blizzard didn’t nerf anybody so much that they would become boring, and they haven’t made anyone broken.

-Moreover, some heroes have made major changes made to every single one of their abilities alongside the playstyle and health.
+Moreover, some heroes have made major changes to every single one of their abilities alongside the playstyle and health.
 The developers wanted to make sure that they didn’t ship an unbalanced mess of a game.

 What do you think about Overwatch 2?
 Who do you main?
 Is it a worthy sequel?
 Which new character is your favorite?
 Did you like the battle pass?
-Let us know all about it in the comments section below.
+Let me know all about it in the comments section below.

-Was this article helpful?
+Did you find this article helpful?

 Thanks!
 Do share your feedback with us. ⚡